Iowa City Farmers Market

 Market Music schedule

-Enjoy live music during the Chauncey Swan Farmers Market on Wednesdays and Saturdays throughout the Farmers Market season.
+Beginning in June, enjoy live music during the Farmers Market on Wednesdays and Saturdays throughout the Farmers Market season.

 2017 Indoor Holiday Markets- Saturday, Nov.
 18 and Saturday, Dec.
 9